Arksutw/npoi/README.md

-Fork of NPOI without references to System.Windows.Forms and System.Drawing making it suitable for use with Xamarin.
-This is achieved by removing capabilities rather than replacing them.
+Fork of NPOI without references to System.Windows.Forms, System.Drawing and System.Configuration making it suitable for use with Xamarin.
+Note that this is achieved by removing capabilities rather than replacing them.

 NPOI
 ====